deadstrobe5/reM3/README.md

 - **Powerful search** - Rich CLI with filters, date ranges, document types

 ### 🤖 AI Transcription
-- **Multiple AI providers** - OpenAI, OpenRouter, Claude, Qwen support
+- **Multiple AI providers** - Use OpenAI directly or OpenRouter for access to Claude, Qwen, etc.
 - **🔥 Cracked Mode** - Multi-AI transcription using 2-3 models simultaneously
 - **Real-time costs** - See actual costs as you transcribe (~$0.001-0.024 per page)
 - **Smart fallbacks** - If one AI fails, others continue